Shows Joma Geneciran Shows Joma Geneciran

 Movements: Chain Reaction’s Last Show

+Movements headlined the final Chain Reaction show.
 For nearly 30 years, Chain Reaction, an all-ages venue gave misfits a home.
-Friday night, Anaheim's Movements headlined the legendary venue's final show.
 One last night of crowd surfing and mosh pits, celebrating a space that shaped Southern California's hardcore scene.
 CHAIN FOREVER.

 • Artist: Movements